Skip to main content Sedgwick County seal

 Filing for Office

-Candidates filing by petition do not pay a filing fee, but many offices have additional fees imposed by the Secretary of State or the Kansas Governmental Ethics Commission that are still required at the time of filing.
-These fees are listed in 2022 Candidate Filing Information.
+Candidates filing by petition do not pay a filing fee, but many offices have additional fees imposed by the Secretary of State or the Kansas Public Disclosure Commission that are still required at the time of filing.
+More information can be found here.

 Campaign Finance Reports